Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Fort Eustis: Budgeting is Vital

-Temporary quarters range in price for on-post billeting.
-The price per night at the General Smalls Inn ranges from the upper $70s through mid $80s.
-If you were to be billeted off post, the price range varies from $100 to $150 per night.
+Temporary quarters range in price for on post billeting, The General Smalls Inn, price range per night is $84 through $95.00 (Source: General Small Inn).
+If you were to be billeted off post the price range varies from $100 to $150 per night.
 As soon as you know a move is on the way, start to budget for these additional expenses.
-If you need assistance in developing a budget plan, call Army Community Services for an appointment with a budget counselor.
-If you arrive at Fort Eustis and need budget or financial planning assistance, call 757-878-3638 for an appointment.
+If you need assistance in developing a budget plan, call ACS for an appointment with a Budget Counselor.
+If you arrive at Fort Eustis and need budget/financial planning assistance, call 757-878-3638 for an appointment.

 Personal Financial Readiness Program

 The Personal Financial Readiness Program focuses on improving soldiers' and families' financial readiness and self-sufficiency.
 This includes the ability to function as informed consumers.
 Emphasis is placed on training in money management, proper use of credit, financial planning for deployment, transition and relocation, insurance, and checking account management in an attempt to prevent financial difficulties.
 The program involves development of debt liquidation plans, housing loss mitigation, and presentation of special subject matter dealing with major item purchases such as home and auto.
 Individual appointments may be scheduled for budget counseling or consumer issues.
 Contact 757 878-3638, ACS Building 650.